KabirKang-zz/InfectionsKA/README.md

   Then the infection spreads recursively in this order, attempting to target users with the smaller number of students, so we can reach the target number.

+I am in the middle of recruitment on top of working on a startup, so I was not able to tackle the optional parts.
+If I had more time to work on this project, I would have added a graphical interface, so testing is more obvious.